The-Migus-Group/authentication-panel/oidc-authentication.md

 The user's WebID in the `sub` claim MUST be dereferenced and checked against the `iss` claim in the Access Token.
-If the `iss` claim is different from the domain of the WebID, then the RS MUST check the WebID document for a `solid:oidcIssuer` property to check the token issuer is listed.
+If the `iss` claim is different from the domain of the WebID, then the RS MUST check the WebID document for a `http://www.w3.org/ns/solid/terms#oidcIssuer` property to check the token issuer is listed.
 This prevents a malicious identity provider from issuing valid Access Tokens for arbitrary WebIDs.

 # Security Considerations